gyulanemeth/bluefox.email/aws-concepts/sts.md

 ## How Amazon STS Works

+When you request temporary credentials from STS, the service validates your identity and the permissions you're requesting, then generates a set of temporary security credentials that include an access key ID, secret access key, and security token.
+These credentials are returned to your application along with an expiration timestamp, after which the credentials become invalid and cannot be used to access AWS resources.

-STS provides several APIs to acquire temporary credentials: **AssumeRole** for temporarily adopting permissions of an IAM role (enabling cross-account access or privilege escalation within policy boundaries), **AssumeRoleWithWebIdentity** for authentication via third-party providers like Google or Facebook, **AssumeRoleWithSAML** for integration with SAML 2.0-compatible identity providers like Active Directory or Okta (enabling SSO), **GetSessionToken** for generating MFA-protected credentials for sensitive operations and **GetFederationToken** for creating longer-lasting credentials (up to 36 hours) for federated users.
-All these methods return temporary security credentials (access key ID, secret access key, and security token) that can be used to access AWS services based on the permissions in the associated policies.
+STS provides several APIs to acquire temporary credentials:

+- **AssumeRole**: Temporarily adopts permissions of an [IAM role](/aws-concepts/iam-role), enabling cross-account access or privilege escalation within policy boundaries
+- **AssumeRoleWithWebIdentity**: Enables authentication via third-party identity providers like Google or Facebook
+- **AssumeRoleWithSAML**: Integrates with SAML 2.0-compatible identity providers like Active Directory or Okta, enabling Single Sign-On (SSO)
+- **GetSessionToken**: Generates MFA-protected credentials for sensitive operations
+- **GetFederationToken**: Creates longer-lasting credentials (up to 36 hours) for federated users

+All these methods return temporary security credentials (access key ID, secret access key, and security token) that can be used to access AWS services based on the permissions defined in the associated [IAM policies](/aws-concepts/iam-permissions).

 ## STS in Email Systems